Mdirfan81/webpack/README.md

 > Dependencies are other JS modules that your main JS file requires in order to do its JOB.

-> We can import SASS, LESS, handlebars, XML, JS, JSX and so much more!
+> We can import SASS, LESS, handlebars, XML, JS, JSX and much more!
 ```
 Webpack is a static module bundler for JavaScript applications that takes all of your code and turns it into something that
 can be used in a web browser.
 Modules are reusable bits of code made up of JavaScript, node modules, images, and